adonis-legon/demo-apigw-lambda-aurora/README.md

-# Demo Project for and AWS ApiGateway+Lambda+Aurora stack with security features
+# Demo Project for an application stack of AWS ApiGateway+Lambda+Aurora with some security features

 This project is a demo of a full stack application composed of: